So that you do not meet any musical limits

 Perform Tab

 This is the tab for your performance.
 With these options, nimbu supports you in practising, playing and live performances.
-At this point you can also provide even more drive and groove in your session through dynamic and temporal accentuation.
+At this point you can also provide even more drive and groove through dynamic and temporal accentuation.

 Keyboards